How to fix a radiator that's gargling or cold at the top

 This might seem obvious, but you'd be surprised.
 You can either:

-- Switch the heating off at the timer
+down very low - Switch the heating off at the

 Make sure you give the system time to cool down.
 The radiator should be lukewarm at most; 30 minutes is usually enough.